ghc/ghc/docs/users_guide/using-concurrent.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 There are two ways to run a program on multiple processors: call
-:base-ref:`Control.Concurrent.setNumCapabilities
-<Control.Concurrent.html#v:setNumCapabilities>` from your program, or
+:base-ref:`Control.Concurrent.setNumCapabilities` from your program, or
 use the RTS :rts-flag:`-N ⟨x⟩` options.

 .. rts-flag:: -N ⟨x⟩